Assistant Professor of Finance

 Abstract: Government ownership of banks is widespread around the world.
 Using plant-level data for Brazilian manufacturing firms, this paper provides evidence that government control over banks leads to significant political influence over the real decisions of firms.
 I find that firms eligible for government bank lending expand employment in politically attractive regions near elections.
 These expansions are associated with additional (favorable) borrowing from government banks.
 Also, the expansions are persistent, take place just before elections, only before competitive elections, and are associated with lower future employment growth by firms in other regions.
 I find no effects for firms that are ineligible for government bank lending.
 The analysis suggests that politicians in Brazil use bank lending to shift employment towards politically attractive regions and away from unattractive regions, creating a direct link between the political process and firms’ real behavior.

-Financing Constraints and the Amplification of Aggregate Downturns, Review of Financial Studies, conditionally accepted
+Financing Constraints and the Amplification of Aggregate Downturns, Review of Financial Studies, forthcoming

 Abstract: This paper shows that during industry downturns, firms experience significantly greater valuation losses when their industry peers’ long-term debt is maturing at the time of the shocks.
 Across a range of tests, the analysis addresses the endogenous determination of peer debt maturity structure.
 Overall, the evidence suggests that the negative externalities financially constrained firms impose on their industry peers can significantly amplify the effects of industry downturns.
 The evidence also provides support for the view that these amplification effects are driven by the adverse impact that financially constrained firms have on the balance sheets of their industry peers.